simonprickett/simonprickett.github.io/_posts/2021-06-06-the-m5stack-core-ink-pomodoro-timer.md

 <script src="https://gist.github.com/simonprickett/6e5134756203fdfb96d7602f558cd185.js"></script>

-This initializes the M5 SDK, clears the screen and creates a drawing area on it, then displays an initial "Press to start message".
+This initializes the M5 SDK, clears the screen and creates a drawing area on it, then displays an initial "Press to start" message.
 Finallly, it beeps the buzzer once.
 After this finishes executing, the `loop()` function begins executing continuously.

 If you want to see how drawing text on the screen works, [check out the full source code on GitHub](https://github.com/simonprickett/m5stack-pomodoro).